-At Tragar Home Services, your Long Island green energy company, we know the best and most cost-efficient way for homeowners to save money and energy in the long run is installing new ENERGY STAR heating equipment because up to 30 percent less oil will be used and utility bills will be lowered substantially.
+At Tragar Oil, your Long Island green energy company, we know the best and most cost-efficient way for homeowners to save money and energy, in the long run, is installing new ENERGY STAR heating equipment because up to 30 percent less oil will be used and utility bills will be lowered substantially.

 However, if that’s too cost-prohibitive at the moment, there are some great tips for keeping warm for less this year that can still be both financially and environmentally friendly:

 • Consider replacing a burner in an oil system that’s older than 10 years with a retention-head burner since that’s significantly less expensive than replacing the entire system and can increase a boiler’s efficiency by 15 percent.

 • Insulate hot water tanks, lower water temperature to 120°F, install low-flow showerheads and water-flow restrictors in faucets, and use cold water for laundry and dishes to lower energy costs, since heating water represents up to 20 percent of total home energy costs.

 • Install energy-saving devices, such as programmable thermostats and energy monitors, to heat (and cool) the home for better control over energy usage and utility costs.

 • Set the thermostat at 68 degrees when home and lower the temperature while sleeping or away from home because for every degree the thermostat is lowered, at least one percent in efficiency will be saved.